jts307/MazeProject1/DESIGN.md

 *node*, a structure that represents a one by one square within the maze that will be solved.
 A *node* contains x and y coordinates representing its position on the maze grid and four cardinal direction variables that represent up to each of four neighbor maze squares.
 The direction variables will have four states: a state that indicates there is a connection to a node in that direction, a state that indicates there is no such connection i.e. there is a wall, a state that indicates the status of such a connection is unknown, and a state that indicates the connection is being explored by an avatar.

 *maze*, a structure that represents a maze that will be solved.
 A *maze* is a collection of *node* structures, with the number of nodes being equal to the number of one by one spaces within a maze, each node being representative of a one by one space within a maze grid. *Nodes* within a *maze* structure will always be initialized with their respective x and y coordinates, and a status of unknown for their cardinal direction variables except in the case of the border *nodes*.
 The border *nodes*, those *nodes* representing spaces on the border of the maze grid, will have their cardinal direction variables that face outward from the center of the maze have a state indicating there is a wall.
 The unknown variables will have their statuses updated as the avatars navigate through the maze gathering more information.
+The maze structure will always form a tree, so if any predictions as to whether or not a connection must exist can be made the maze structure will make them.

 The *priority_queue* module provides the *priority_queue* structure…

 *priority_queue*, a structure that starts out empty and grows as (item, integer) pairs are added to it one at a time.
 Each item is given a priority in the queue based off of the passed integer, lower integers are given higher priority.
 Items are extracted, i.e. removed from the queue and returned to a caller, one at a time and the item with the current highest priority in the queue is always extracted.
 The item with the highest priority can be returned to a caller without removing it from the queue.
 Each item within the queue must be unique, and the priority for an item can be changed if needed.

 ### Pseudo code for logic/algorithmic flow